dxmv/wallet-tracker/README.md

 ## Backend

-- [ ] JWT Malformed exception
+- [ ] Exceptions
-- [ ] Can't add admin wallet if the name is the same
+- [x] Can't add admin wallet if the name is the same
-- [ ] Delete wallet icon when we delete wallet
+- [x] Delete wallet icon when we delete wallet
-- [ ] Edit the icon and name for wallet, delete old image
+- [x] Edit the icon and name for wallet, delete old image
+- [ ] Images show only after we restart

 - Crypto